budindepunk/budindepunk/README.md

-👋 Hi, I’m Carolina
+👋 Hi, I’m Carolina <br>
-I'm  a speculative poet from Montevideo, Uruguay 🇺🇾, currently in Berlin, Germany 🇩🇪 I'm currently studying at 42 Berlin :).
-I will make my projects public on here as soon as they are evaluated and passed.
+I'm  a speculative poet from Montevideo, Uruguay 🇺🇾, currently in Berlin, Germany 🇩🇪 <br>
+I'm currently studying at 42 Berlin :).
+I will make my projects public on here as soon as they are evaluated and passed. <br>
 - If you are a 42 student you can reach me by slack at csilva-r
 - If you aren't, feel free to write to carolinasilvarode@gmail.com